BoDonkey/BoDonkey/README.md

 ---

 ### :technologist: About Me:
-Tech evangelist developing with Node, React, PHP, HTML, and CSS-
+Tech evangelist developing with Node, React, PHP, HTML, and CSS

 - :telescope: Currently a technical writer and developer liaison